 If you are already in the area, it is worth venturing over to Starfish Point for an afternoon spent paddling in the shallow waters.
 Located on Finger Kai, a sandy spit between Rum Point and Kaibo, this remote beach is named for the many wild starfish it is home to.

 The area is a popular destination for beachside BBQ’s under the shady palms, and it is not unusual for tour companies to stop off in the late afternoon on their way home from Stingray City, and allow visitors a quick wade in the water amongst the starfish.
+There are restrooms and showers there.

 Visitors are reminded to not take starfish out of the water and to always handle them with care.